Waverton, Cumbria: History

 Waverton was originally a township in the Parish of Wigton; however it became a civil Parish soon after 1866.
 Its history is mainly focused around the agriculture industry and the Christ Church, located in what was previously known as the township.

 Waverton's Church was built in 1865 and completed on 6 May.
 It was built in a Victorian Perpendicular High Church style as a chapel-of-ease.
 The Christ Church had the ability to accommodate 150 people, and was home to two stained glass windows.
 The window on the east of the building had in the centre the figure of Jesus, as well as St. Peter and St. Paul by his sides.
 The window on the west was circular, holding seven circular lights.
 Christ Church became the parish church for the newly formed Waverton-cum-Dundraw parish in 1902.
 St Patrick evangelised near the crossroads before moving on to Aspatria.

-The church houses fittings from the former Dundraw Mission Church (which stopped being as a place of worship in 1965) including its altar, which was carved by the vicar of the day, and a baptismal font.
+The church housed fittings from the former Dundraw Mission Church (which stopped being as a place of worship in 1965) including its altar, which was carved by the vicar of the day, and a baptismal font.
 A new war memorial (also from Dundraw) was installed in 2007.

-The Christ Church now is described as a "modest village church".
-It runs weekly regular services, with other events in between such as book sales, pancake day and bank holidays services being a few of them.
-There is also the Harvest Festival and Plough Sunday have been created to celebrate the mainly agricultural community environment.
+The Christ Church was described as a "modest village church".
+It ran weekly regular services, with other events in between such as book sales, pancake day and bank holidays services being a few of them.
+There was also the Harvest Festival and Plough Sunday had been created to celebrate the mainly agricultural community environment.

+The church stopped being a place of worship in the early 2020’s, was sold in 2023 and is currently being converted into a private dwelling.